Adam-Thometz/Reptifeed/README.md

 ```
 node server.js
 ```
 It should be listening on port 3001.
-Add `--inspect` in the middle for debugging ability.
+Add `--inspect` in the middle of this command for debugging ability.

 4. Go into the frontend directory and activate frontend